 - Shop from a list, which will help you avoid impulse spending on products that grocers put in special displays.

 - Purchase items in larger quantities and use them in several meals throughout the week or freeze portions for later use.

-- Buy store brands instead of name-brand products with the same ingredients.
+- Buy store brands or generic brands instead of name-brand products.
+Most have the same ingredients.

 - Keep grocery trips down to once a week, if possible, which will force you to use up the food you already have at home.

 - Shop online and pick up your groceries to avoid the temptation of going off your list while browsing the shelves.